 Yoga instructor Dylan Werner shares his advice for perfecting these five arm balances.
+Why not make it a New Year’s goal to nail these ultimate power poses?

 Fitness lends itself to quantifiable goals: a time to beat, a weight to lift, a distance to reach.
 But there’s also artistry involved, and the opportunity to cultivate a skill and become a master.
 So when a challenge comes along that’s as difficult to nail as it is awesome-looking, it’s almost impossible for an insatiable athlete to resist.
 Hence the surging popularity of arm balances, yoga-inspired poses that require an impressive combination of strength, balance and focus—and happen to look amazing on Instagram feeds.

-1. Hollow Back
+The Hollow Back Yoga Pose

 “This is my favourite pose,” say Werner.
 “It makes me feel centred and controlled, flexible and balanced.
 It’s a chest and heart opener, which makes it associated with the heart chakra – which is tied to love.”